 Reporting begins here.

-Columbia Journalism School has been a preeminent institution for over a century — and continues to invest in the industry by focusing on four major areas over the next decade.
+Columbia Journalism School has been a preeminent institution for over a century — and continues to invest in the industry by focusing on five major areas over the next decade.

 Even as the industry is grappling with many difficulties, journalism is seeing an unprecedented level of innovation.